JobService/job-service/docs/pages/en-us/Getting-Started.md

 ## Getting Jobs

-1. Expand the GET /jobs operation.
+1. Expand the GET /partitions/{partition}/jobs operation.
+2. Enter a value for `partition`.
-2. Press `Try it out!`.
-The list of jobs in the system appears in the response body, including the job you just created.
+3. Press `Try it out!`.
+The list of jobs in the partition appears in the response body, including the job you just created.

 	![Add Job](images/JobServiceUIGet.PNG)